Produktion von object collection/Elisa Limberg/Daniel Kötter

 Accompanied by a live ensemble, No Hotel is an opera unlike any other: part theater, part film, part aggressive noise, part delicate chamber music.
 Radical, funny, and fierce, "I hope this is the future," -Robert Ashley.

-life is simulated but also suspended.
-Nothing real happens in hotels and also nothing real happens in theaters and yet in both locations life looks like it is (or appears to be) taking
+places where life is simulated but also suspended.
+Nothing real happens in hotels and also nothing real happens in theaters and yet in both locations life looks like it is (or appears to be)

 But you aren’t expected to go about your daily business such as taking out the trash or cleaning up your laundry or making your bed or even speaking to your neighbor.
 You can come and go unhindered by responsibilities and expectations.
 You can witness a vision of the world from the protective coating of a glass façade or an anonymous uncomfortable folding chair.
 What happens in the hotel or the theater stays in the hotel or theater, and things can happen there that have no effect on the normal transactions of your daily routine.

 The glass façade of a hotel where you can see everything that happens inside the hotel from the outside and where you can see everything that happens outside the hotel from the inside is like a little theater stage where a visual exchange is made between observers.
 The hotel occupants put on a show for the passers-by and vice versa.
 The floor-to-ceiling windows allow occupants to have a full floor-to-ceiling view of the city outside without forcing them to venture out into it.
 The hotel room is a safe zone of maximum visibility.
 Which brings us to the second thing that hotels and theaters have in common: they both function as a benign interface for the visual exchange between people